gabchess/gabchess/README.md

 ## SEO/AEO/GEO

 At a barbecue, my childhood friend Gabriel Paz told me his painting studio needed more students.
 I built [his landing page](https://ateliergabrielpaz.vercel.app/) with local SEO and structured data for search and AI discovery.
-A few weeks later, he told me he'd had to open a waitlist.
+A few weeks later, demand had grown enough that he had to open a waitlist.

 ## Also built